How To Keep A Bedside Commode From Tipping ?

 - trash bag for all the refuse

-- a fresh commode liner of you are using them – never use a liner twice it will spread bacteria and infections quickly
+- a fresh commode liner if you are using them – never use a liner twice, it will spread bacteria and infections quickly

 - a container with warm water

 If you are assisting your loved one in their wiping, you should have some type of latex or rubber gloves to wear yourself.

 One other item that you may need is a some form of mat protection.
 There are quite a few options to choose from, and you can read about it here – “Floor Protection For Bedside Commodes”.

 How to empty a bedside commode ?